Exploring unscheduled care at night: the night owls project

 - Telephone interviews with older adults who have received one or more unscheduled visits from the Night Owls service and conducting a thematic analysis of the interview data

 - Developing a questionnaire tool for the Night Owls service to collect future satisfaction and outcomes data

 - Conducting a small pilot of this questionnaire tool to ascertain its usability and acceptability

-- Holding a workshop with the Night Owls partner organisations at the end of the study to share the findings and to consider the next steps for researching and evaluating the service
+- Holding a workshop (potentially via videoconference) with the Night Owls partner organisations at the end of the study to share the findings and to consider the next steps for researching and evaluating the service

-The full time 1 year studentship (theses must be submitted a maximum of 3 months after the funded one year study period) includes a tax-free maintenance stipend of £11,586 for 12 months, with full-time fees paid and additional allowances.
+The full time 1 year studentship (theses must be submitted a maximum of 3 months after the funded one year study period) includes a tax-free maintenance stipend of £11,246 for 12 months, with full-time fees paid and additional allowances.
 A requirement of the studentship is a 30-day placement with the partner company (Ynys Mon Local Authority), during the period of the project.
 The achievement of a Postgraduate Skills Development Award (PSDA) is compulsory for each KESS scholar.
-More information on the studentship can be found at http://kess2.ac.uk/

 Qualifications and experience requirements for successful applicant.
-The prospective applicant should have a minimum of a 1st or good 2:1 in a relevant degree, and be available to take up the studentship on the 31st October 2019.
+The prospective applicant should have a minimum of a 1st or good 2:1 in a relevant degree and be available to take up the studentship on the 1st November 2020.
 It is desirable that he/she can communicate effectively though the mediums of both Welsh and English.
 A requirement of the post is that the person apply for DBS clearance as the research involves working with vulnerable adults.

 The student will be based in the School of Healthcare Sciences at Bangor University, which offers a dynamic and exciting research environment.
 He or she will also work closely with Rachel Williams and Brian Jones as well as other members of Ynys Mon Local Authority.